Your questions answered

 You will receive an initial decision on your application within two to three weeks of submission.

-If successful, you will be invited to attend an interview with senior admissions staff or LBS Sloan alumni.
+You will then be invited to attend an interview with senior admissions staff or LBS Sloan alumni.

 Following this, you should receive a final decision within two to three weeks with a deadline in which the offer must be accepted.

 The whole process generally takes six to eight weeks.